 America Reads/America Counts Program

-The America Reads and America Counts programs are federal dollars and provide students with the opportunity to tutor preschool and elementary school-aged children in reading and math.
+The America Reads and America Counts programs are federally funded programs providing students with the opportunity to tutor preschool and elementary school-aged children in reading and math.
 Students must be eligible for work study in order to receive an America Reads/America Counts award.
 These awards are given to departments with close affiliation to preschool- and elementary school-aged children.

 - Must have financial aid need as determined by the Free Application for Federal Student Aid (FAFSA)